 The maximum level you can attain from them is estus flask +7, which is 7 Firekeeper souls.
 There are only 7 Firekeeper souls in each playthrough, but most likely, you will use one to revive Anastacia once Knight Lautrec kills her.

-Play the Artorias of the Abyss DLC
+4. Play The Artorias Of The Abyss DLC

 The way to start the DLC is to go to the Darkroot Basin and kill the hydra that is in the large body of water.
 After you beat it, go to the Duke’s Archives bonfire and kill the ice golem near the entrance.

 You will receive a broken pendant, in which a golden golem will spawn in a cave near where you killed the hydra.
 Once you kill the golden golem, the Dusk of Oolacile will appear and talk to you.
 Now return to the cave, and a small portal will appear to take you to the DLC.

-You will probably want to get many items, but you have to farm enemies to do it.
-If you ever try to farm for anything, do it in NG+ because it will be the easiest NG to do it on.
+You will probably want to get as many items as you can, but you have to farm enemies to do it.
+If you ever try to farm for anything, do it in the first playthrough because it will be the easiest NG to do it on.
 The more items you have, the easier time you will have in your next playthrough if you stumble upon something valuable.

 Sometimes it can be frustrating to farm for certain things, but it is best to do it when the enemies are the easiest, so you have a better time doing it.
 Farming early will certainly pay off when you want to try a new weapon or build.

-Some locations include killing the Stray Demon in Northern Undead Asylum, killing a crystal lizard in the Great Hollow, and completing Siegmeyer of Catarina’s questline.
+Some locations include killing the Stray Demon in Northern Undead Asylum, killing a Crystal Lizard in the Great Hollow, and completing Siegmeyer of Catarina’s questline.
 They are also a very rare drop from the Darkwraith Knights.

-In Dark Souls Remastered, you must make sure that whatever you do, you must do it before you fight Gwyn, Lord of Cinder, or else you will be brought straight into NG+.
-If you are a huge fan of the series like I am, consider looking at this guide on Amazon for Dark Souls: Remastered here.
+In Dark Souls Remastered you must make sure that whatever you do, you must do it before you fight Gwyn, Lord of Cinder, or else you will be sent straight into NG+.
+NG+ is more challenging than NG in Dark Souls Remastered, but if you are ready, you will not have any issues getting through